azadbolour/boardgame/BACKLOG.md

 - Security.
 CORS.
 Generally cross origin requests are disallowed.

   But in doing web development, we use the webpack server at localhost:3000 for the Javascript and access the Servant server.
-We are able to do the latter, but not in a verifiably secure manner yet.  manner yet.
+We are able to do the latter, but not in a verifiably secure manner yet.

   Adding "http://localhost:3000" to 'Access-Control-Allow-Origin' in the server has not worked for me.